List of graffiti and street-art injuries and deaths

-Descriptions of graffiti and street art injuries and deaths
+Overview

 There were six people who died creating graffiti on train carriages in New South Wales by 1988.

 Nine people were seriously injured or died creating graffiti on railway property in New South Wales in the 18 months prior to December 2001.

 In July 1988 in the London Underground there were people who had received "... electric shocks and burns crossing the 600-volt rails to tag a wall."
 In June 2008 in Los Angeles there had been "...taggers getting injured once every couple of months from falls or being 'clipped by a car'.".

 When people have taken photos of newly created graffiti there have been accidents where deaths have occurred.
 In the United States in 1993 a 23-year-old person was on train tracks with a group of people and it is thought that they had spray painted graffiti on the side of a freight carriage.
-The 23 year-old was taking photos of the graffiti when the sound of an approaching train was heard.
-The 23 year-old began to move across the train tracks and a collision occurred with the train and they died.
+The 23-year-old was taking photos of the graffiti when the sound of an approaching train was heard.
+The 23-year-old began to move across the train tracks and a collision occurred with the train and they died.

 In Russia in 2020 a 22-year-old had created graffiti at a train station and they climbed up onto a train carriage to take a photo of the graffiti they had completed and they received an electric shock and died.

+Electric Arcs

+Overhead power lines on railways are able to create electric arcs meaning that a person does not need to make contact with the power line to receive an electric shock.
+In 2013 Julius Gerhardt was spraying graffiti on freight carriages when they climbed on top of a carriage intending to tag a bridge.
+They were holding a spray can in their right hand, and an electric arc jumped over to the spray can and went through their hand, arm, and chest, then exited out of their right foot.
+They lost consciousness and were then lifted up and carried to a street by the people with them.
+They were in a coma in hospital for 36 hours, and then later put into a medically induced coma for a week.
+They received burns to over 90% of their body.
+The person commented that "I didn't know about arcs.
+In the arc, like lightning, electricity is conducted through the air.
+I had the spray can in my right hand.
+When I raised my hand, the metal became an antenna.
+The air transmitted the voltage—and I flew off the train car."
+It has further been commented that "...it is quite possible that from a distance of one meter, a breakdown [electric arc] will occur on a wristwatch, a phone in a pocket or a belt buckle, that is, on any metal object."